Artiume/Crypto/README.md

 [Amazon links for general search of AMD cards](https://www.amazon.com/s?k=radeon&rh=n%3A284822&language=en_US)

 [Non-LHR vs LHR](https://coincryptonews.com/2021/08/02/lhr-vs-non-lhr-for-gpu-mining-ethrvnergocfxfiro-etc-compared-nvidia-lite-hashrate-limiter-test/).
 LHR stands for Lite Hash Rate.
+They are only produced by NVIDIA so AMD doesn't have this issue.
 They are designed to discourage miners from purchasing them.
 Ensure you purchase Non-LHR graphics cards due to their lower Hashrate.
 However, they are still sometimes up to 60% to 80% efficient as the original model.

 [Bypassing LHR](https://www.techspot.com/news/90803-nvidia-rtx-3000-lhr-cards-limiter-partially-bypassed.html)